-Midwest Detox Center’s cognitive-behavioral therapy program, also known at CBT, is designed to treat patients with mental health and substance use disorders.
-By identifying past traumas and treating them accordingly, our clinical and medical staff in our cognitive-behavioral therapy program in OH helps each client reach their goal for recovery.
+Midwest Detox Center’s cognitive behavioral therapy program, also known as CBT, is designed to treat patients with mental health and substance use disorders.
+By identifying past traumas and treating them accordingly, our clinical and medical staff in our cognitive behavioral therapy program in Ohio helps each client reach their goal for recovery.

-Cognitive-behavioral therapy (CBT) is a form of psychotherapy used in the treatment of mental health and substance use disorders.
-This method used in addiction treatment programs is used to help manage anxiety, depression, and emotional trauma that can often lead to substance abuse.
-We help each client identify their negative thoughts and challenge them to replace them with more realistic and objective ones.
+Cognitive-behavioral therapy (CBT) is a form of psychotherapy used to treat mental health and substance use disorders.
+This method used in addiction treatment programs helps manage anxiety, depression, and emotional trauma that can often lead to substance abuse.
+We help clients identify their negative thoughts, challenge them, and replace them with more realistic and objective ones.

-CBT is one of the preferred types of psychotherapy because it can be used to treat a large range of problems.
-Because of the way it is structured, a cognitive-behavioral therapy program in OH can help you quickly identify where issues and challenges reside.
+CBT is one of the preferred types of psychotherapy because it can treat an extensive range of problems.
+Because of the way it is structured, a cognitive behavioral therapy program can help you quickly identify where issues and challenges reside.

 Steps in CBT

 Talk therapy is a proven way to manage stress disorders, mental illness, and addiction.
-Depending on what your psychotherapist suggests, CBT can be used as a form of treatment on its own or in combination with other treatments.
-When you seek treatment at Midwest Detox Center, here are the steps your cognitive-behavioral therapy program will follow:
+Depending on what your psychotherapist suggests, CBT can be used independently or in combination with other treatments.
+When you seek treatment at Midwest Detox Center, here are the steps your cognitive behavioral therapy program will follow:

 Identify Negative Situations

-You and your psychotherapist will work together to determine what the root of your problem is.
-What’s causing your anxiety?
+You and your psychotherapist will work together to determine the root of your problem.
+What is causing your anxiety?
 Is it a medical condition?
 Is it a mental health disorder?
 Your therapist will encourage you to talk about what negative situations in your life are causing your problems.
 This way, you can set goals together.

 Bring Awareness to Your Emotions

-When you’ve identified your goals, your therapist will encourage you to talk openly about your feelings and thoughts about them.
+When you have identified your goals, your therapist will encourage you to talk openly about your feelings and thoughts about them.
 You will talk about negative situations and how you interpret the meaning of the situation.

 Identify Negative Thinking

-Your therapist will ask you to identify when you feel negative about the situation you are talking about.
-This will help you determine where the anger or negativity is coming from and where to put your focus.
+Your therapist will ask you to identify when you feel negative about the situation you are talking about, which will help you determine where the anger or negativity is coming from and where to focus your efforts.